 Mail a letter directly to Santa and Macy's will donate to the Make-A-Wish Foundation.
 Photo by UpUpa4me via Flickr

 Write a letter to Santa to help others.
 Macy's is again partnering with the Make-A-Wish Foundation to help make the dreams of critically ill children come true.
 Support its work by having your child write a letter to Santa.
-Print out the letter and bring it to the mailbox in Santaland.
+Print out the letter and bring it to the mailbox in Santaland, or send it online.
 For every letter Macy's receives, the company donates $1 to Make-A-Wish, up to $1 million.
-You can write your letter online with Macy's Wish Writer app or write an original one in the store.

 Save time to see Macy's holiday windows.
-You'll find the classic Yes, Virginia, There Is a Santa Claus displays on the 34th Street side plus new ones along Sixth Avenue.
-Or head up one more floor to "Holiday Lane" on the ninth floor to see (and buy) all manner of Christmas and holiday decorations.
+You'll find the classic Yes, Virginia, There Is a Santa Claus displays on the 34th Street side, Lego-themed displays on 7th Avenue, and the six new window scenes along the Broadway side of the store.
+The new Broadway windows, which will be unveiled November 15 at 6pm, will feature a new character, Sunny the Snowpal, an astronaut who carries out a space-themed adventure with Santa.
+You can also stay warm indoors by going up one more floor to "Holiday Lane" on the ninth floor to see (and buy) all manner of Christmas and holiday decorations.